 With that said, if you come across an agency or designer/developer you’re considering working with, check their portfolio.
 Really investigate the sites they have built and before hiring them, ask if they include on-site SEO with their web builds.
 At some point prior to officially hiring them, they should ask you if you have already gathered your targeted keywords and done any industry analysis to size up your competition, or some sort of attempt to figure out what to target.
 This is basic.
 After all, how are they going to do on-site SEO without a keyword report?
 You can probably weed out about a handful of web design companies right there.
 Either they don’t do on-site SEO and you move on or they say they do on-site SEO but have no clue what it takes to do it right, and you move on.

-Normally I would just leave the comment in the platform it’s on and leave it be.
-But I’m hoping to reduce the amount of small business owners out there who may have a bad experience with a professionals in our industry.
+Normally I would just leave the comment on the platform it’s on and let it be.
+But I’m hoping to reduce the number of small business owners out there who may have a bad experience with professionals in our industry.
 I want to make it easier to earn their trust, so I turned that comment to post here hoping to reach a few more people.
 There are quality web design firms out there, don’t be taken advantage of.

 Feel free to reach out on our social channels if you have any questions.
 We also offer free opinions and consultations.